SLAC-ML/Badger/README.md

 ```bash
 badger run -a cnsga -ap "max_generations: 10" -e TNK -c examples/cnsga_tnk.yaml
 ```

+You may encounter an error when running the one below, even with xopt installed.
+This is caused by the outdated xopt on conda.
+To resolve this, you'll need to clone the xopt repo and `pip install -e .` to install the latest version of xopt.

 ```bash
 badger run -a bayesian_exploration -ap "n_steps: 5" -e TNK -c examples/bayesian_tnk.yaml